Abarim Publications' online Biblical Greek Dictionary

 The noun μελι (meli) means honey and the related noun μελισσα (melissa) means honey bee (hence the extra biblical name Melissa).
 These words are ancient and are similar to words with the same meaning in Sanskrit and Slavic (modern Russian for honey is med or milaya).

-The word μελι (meli), meaning honey, occurs four times in the New Testament.
+The word μελι (meli), meaning honey, occurs 4 times in the New Testament; see full concordance.
 In Matthew 3:4 and Mark 1:6 it describes a staple food of John the Baptist, and in Revelation 10:9-10 the taste of the little book in the hand of the angel.

 Note that the Hebrew word for bee is דבורה (deborah, hence the name Deborah), which comes from the verb דבר (dabar), meaning to speak or pronounce, and is the feminine version of the masculine noun דבר (dabar), meaning Word (as in the term Word of God), which in Greek would correspond with the name Logos.